tswow/tswow-tests/README.md

 - You can browse the [datascripts](datascripts) directory as a general entrypoint to features as almost all are implemented around some kind of demo npc, relevant pointers are included to the [livescripts](livescripts), [lua](lua) and [addon](addon) directories.

 - Some basic server scripts are implemented as [InlineScripts](https://tswow.github.io/tswow-wiki/documentation/datascripts/#inlinescripts) directly in the datascripts to make them easier to read, while demos that require multiple events or functions are placed in the `livescripts` directory.
-Remember that you can functionally always turn an InlineScript into a LiveScript.